-The Chamber has adopted Financial Accounting Standards Board Accounting Standards Codification (FASB ASC) 958-605-25, "Not For Profit Entities-Revenue Recognition", and FASB ASC 958-205, "Not For Profit Entities-Presentation of Financial Statements".
+The Chamber has adopted Financial Accounting Standards Board Accounting Standards Codification (FASB ASC) 958-605-25, "Not For Profit Entities-Revenue Recognition", and FASB ASC 958-205, "Not For Profit Entities-Presentation of Financial Statements"

 FASB ASC 958-205 establishes standards for financial reporting by not-for-profit organizations and requires that resources be classified for accounting and reporting purposes into three net asset categories according to externally (donor) imposed restrictions.
-FASB ASC 958-605-25 requires that unconditional promises to give (pledges) be recorded as receivables and revenues and requires the organization to distinguish between contributions received for each net asset categories follows:
+FASB ASC 958-605-25 requires that unconditional promises to give (pledges) be recorded as receivables and revenues and requires the organization to distinguish between contributions received for each net asset category in accordance with donor-imposed restrictions.
+A description of the three net asset categories follows: